TaherehZarratEhsan/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Violent Detection
+- Machine Learning
-- Anomaly recognition
+- Anomaly Recognition
-- Generative modeling
+- Generative Modeling
-- Unsupervised, and probabilistic deep learning
+- Unsupervised, and Probabilistic Deep Learning
-- Representation learning
+- Representation Learning

 # Education to show in About widget
 education: